6 Ways to Make a Bootable USB: Kon-Boot Download Guide

 2. Modified Syslinux.cfg for Unetbootin

-If the first method fails, you can try downloading the modified version of syslinux.cfg and chain.c32 files and copy them to your USB drive overwriting the ones created by Unetbootin earlier.
-IronGeek discovered that on certain computers with multiple hard drives, Kon-Boot takes over the first hard drive when booting from USB created by Unetbootin.
-So he modified the syslinux configuration file to load up Kon-Boot first and then allowing you to try booting in to other hard drives.
+If the first method doesn’t work, try downloading a modified version of syslinux.cfg and chain.c32 files and copy them to your USB drive, overwriting the files created by UNetbootin.
+IronGeek found that Kon-Boot sometimes takes over the first hard drive when booting from a USB drive created by UNetbootin, particularly on systems with multiple hard drives.
+This modification forces Kon-Boot to load first, allowing you to try booting other hard drives.

 Download Modified Syslinux.cfg